Don't forget to submit your empty home tax declaration form!

 But CREA doesn't see disaster on the horizon.
 The group predicts a rebound in Canada's housing market in the second half of the year, once prospective buyers have adjusted to the new mortgage rules and higher interest rates

-New property listed at 305 3873 CATES LANDING WAY in North Vancouver.
+New property listed in Dollarton, North Vancouver

 Original Article HERE